Google's adtech likely to face formal EU probe by year-end

-BRUSSELS (REUTERS) - Alphabet unit Google could face its biggest regulatory threat, with European Union antitrust regulators set to open a formal investigation into its lucrative digital advertising business before the end of the year, said people familiar with the matter.
+BRUSSELS • Alphabet unit Google could face its biggest regulatory threat, with European Union antitrust regulators set to open a formal investigation into its lucrative digital advertising business before the end of the year, said people familiar with the matter.

 It would mark a new front by the EU competition enforcer against Google.
 It has in the last decade fined the company more than €8 billion (S$12.8 billion) for blocking rivals in online shopping, Android smartphones and online advertising.